Let’s Talk About the Power of Intention.

 What is the Science of Goals and Intentions?

-Bringing your core goals into clarity helps with two things: it channels your long-term motivation and, by doing that, it brings you immediate focus and immersion in a given task.
+Bringing your core goals into clarity helps with two things: it channels your long-term motivation and, by doing that, it brings you immediate focus.

 Clarity on your core intention – your WHY – brings motivation.
 People who know more clearly what they want to achieve are more likely to strive to get there.
 According to one study of Harvard students, people who set goals were getting twice as good grades.

 But, that motivation to achieve something – your personal source of happiness – will in turn bring clarity to the tasks at hand.
 Do you honestly need to be doing x to get to your core WHY?
 Does x deserve the time that you are labouring over it?
 Are you prioritising the right tasks?

 We’ve talked about the role of focus in productivity before.
 But productivity is not just about completing any old tasks quickly and efficiently.

 It’s about doing the right things that lead you to your intention…